jadTalbert/ansible-install-couchbase-server/README.md

 ## Step 5:
 To use the default ```global.yml``` configurations, you may leave the file in tact and execute the playbooks without making any additional changes.
 If you want/need specific configuration, you may change those at anytime.

-To install Couchbase to your target nodes, execute the following:
+To install Couchbase to your target nodes, execute the following:<br>
 ```ansible-playbook _RunAllPlaybooks.yml```

 NOTE: This will install Couchbase Server on the specified target nodes and it is recommended that you test this a few times in a lower environment to ensure you have your cluster set up as expected.